Book Buying: An Environmentally Friendly Guide

 Do you think about environmental and social consequences of your purchases?
-Of course, you do!
-Would you like to know which companies are concerned about these issues, too?
+Of course you do!
+Would you like to know which companies are concerned about these issues too?
 I encourage you to take a look at all three of these resource guides.
-I’ll be using them right along with you.
+I'll be using them right along with you.
 One of the benefits to writing a post on environmentally friendly book buying is that I end up creating my own directory.
-But I hope that you find it helpful, too.
+But I hope that you find it helpful, also.

 An innovative new trend in environmentally friendly book buying is print-on-demand publishing.
 To fully appreciate this technology requires an understanding of how the publishing industry works, which I'll explain further down this page.

 For now, what's important to know about OR Books is that they're a traditional publisher that prints books and e-books on demand—not to be confused with print-on-demand books for self-publishing.
 They sell directly online to consumers and bookstores, publishing only one or two selections a month.
 By operating in this manner, excessive inventory and returns are avoided.
 In fact, OR Books doesn't accept returns from booksellers or consumers.
 Because book publishers so often pulp (book pulping) unsold books and returns, print on demand is, by far, a more environmentally friendly solution.